andercs/purple-cow/solution.md

 ./startup.sh
 ```

+While running the API should be accessible locally via `localhost`, `127.0.0.1`, and/or `[::1]` coupled with the web application's port (which can be [configured](#configuration)) with the path of `/item`, a la `http://localhost:3000/item`.

 When the application is ready to be terminated, shutting it down is also as easy as running:

 ```
 ./shutdown.sh
 ```

-No root permissions should be required; however, if it fails try the above commands with `sudo`.
+No root permissions should be required assuming the above [guide](https://docs.docker.com/engine/install/linux-postinstall/) was followed; however, if it fails try the above commands with `sudo`.
 If it succeeds, feel free to open a new issue to resolve/clarify why non-root user permissions failed.

 **WARNING:** This has only been tested for Ubuntu-environments.
 It is likely to work in other Debian-environments; however, it is unlikely to work "as-is" in a Linux distribution based around SELinux, e.g. CentOS, Fedora, RedHat.
 This is due to various security concerns that SELinux flags when using Docker.